Fatboy Slim: Method

-Cook estimated that most of his tracks contained only 20% original material, with some containing none at all, and said he was proud of creating music that did not resemble the acts he sampled.
-As he felt sampling hit songs would be too easy, he instead sampled vocal and drum parts from used vinyl records, creating a library of sounds.
-Cook's approach was to "take the best bits out of all the music you've grown up with – the Beatles, punk, rap and acid house – and you have an attractive and accessible package".
+Cook uses samples extensively.
+He estimated that most of his tracks contain only 20% original material, with some containing none at all, and was proud of creating music that did not resemble the acts he sampled.
+As he felt sampling hit songs would be too easy, he instead sampled vocal and drum parts from obscure vinyl records, creating a library of sounds.
+He likened his process to collage, and enjoyed finding "that one little bit of magic" in an obscure track and turning it into a hit.
+Cook's approach was to blend elements from several popular styles, such as pop, punk, rap and acid house, to create "an attractive and accessible package".
 He said he was unable to write traditional songs.

-Most Fatboy Slim albums are assembled from samples combined with synthesiser lines from a Roland TB-303 and parts played on a Studio Electronics keyboard.
+Most Fatboy Slim albums are assembled from samples combined with parts played on Roland TB-303 and Studio Electronics SE-1 synthesisers.
 Cook manipulated samples through methods such as time-stretching and distortion, using Akai S900 and S950 samplers, and sequenced them using an Atari ST computer running C-Lab Creator.
 He created drum tracks by sampling individual drum hits from vinyl break beats, then programming new patterns.
 Most Fatboy Slim tracks have two drum tracks playing simultaneously: one "modern and crisp and clean-sounding" and another "older and dirtier" with less "punch".
 Cook continued using the same equipment even as more sophisticated technology emerged.
 He began using a MacBook with Ableton Live, but found the lack of limits and no opportunity to "bend the rules" made the process less exciting.